 Case management nursing involves planning, assessing, monitoring and managing patient care.
-An important goal of case management is to ensure that patients receive quality care in the most cost-effective manner.
-RNs working within the case management department of a healthcare organization are responsible for determining patient eligibility for certain treatments, coordinating patient services and developing treatment plans.
+A goal of case management is to ensure that patients receive care in the most cost-effective manner.
+RNs working in the case management department of a healthcare organization are responsible for determining patient eligibility for certain treatments, coordinating patient services and developing treatment plans.
 Case management nurses work with patients and their families to ensure that the treatment being received will lead to desired health results.

 Job Description and Duties